frank-895/MangoOrg/README.md

 ## 🏛️ Research Project

-This application was developed as part of a research project at **Charles Darwin University**, focusing on pedagogical integration of AI-driven development.
+This application was developed as part of a research project at **Charles Darwin University**, focusing on the pedagogical integration of AI-driven development.

 ## 📄 License